georgenoob1234/fruit-defect-detection/docs/TELEGRAM_BOT.md

 ### 3. Notification Sending
 - The system iterates through all authorized user IDs in the configuration
-- For each user ID, it sends the message (with image if available) using the Telegram Bot API
+- For each user ID, it sends the message (with image if available) using the Telegram Bot API asynchronously to avoid blocking the main thread
 - Success or failure is logged for each notification attempt

 ### 4. Error Handling
 - If the image file is not found, the system sends the text message only
 - Network errors are caught and logged
 - Each user receives the notification independently, so one failure doesn't affect others

+### 5. Cooldown System
+- The system implements a configurable cooldown system to prevent repeated notifications for the same fruit class with the same defect status
+- Notifications are suppressed for a configurable time period after a similar detection is sent
+- The cooldown duration and tracking criteria can be configured in the `config/telegram_config.yaml` file
+- This allows for a configurable time-based delay before duplicate notifications can be sent again

 ## Configuration Options